 McCarthyism, Media, and Political Repression: Evidence from Hollywood

 Demagogues have existed throughout history, yet their impact on individuals and society remains little understood.
 We study a far-reaching episode of demagoguery in American history.
 From the late 1940s to 1950s, anti-communist hysteria led by Senator Joseph McCarthy and others gripped the nation.
-Hollywood was a prime target, with hundreds of professionals in the industry being accused of having communist ties or sympathies.
-To study the Red Scare in Hollywood, we assemble a unique collection of data on individual and film characteristics, spanning the period 1930-1970.
+Hollywood became a key battleground, where hundreds were accused of having communist ties.
+To study the Red Scare in Hollywood, we assemble a unique collection of individual and film data spanning 1930-1970.
 We show that the anti-communist accusations targeted progressive personalities with dissenting views.
-Implementing a difference-in-differences design, we find that accused actors and screenwriters experienced a significant setback in their careers that lasted a decade or more.
-Beyond the effects on the accused, we also document a decline in progressive films during the McCarthy era.
-We provide suggestive evidence that this shift in film content made society more conservative, using newly-digitized data on movie theaters across US counties.
-Areas with greater movie exposure saw increased Republican support in presidential elections after the onset of the Hollywood Red Scare.
-Our results highlight how demagoguery can suppress civil liberties and reshape political preferences in society.
+Actors and screenwriters who were accused experienced a setback in their careers lasting a decade or more.
+Beyond the accused, we also document a decline in progressive films during the McCarthy era.
+We provide suggestive evidence that this shift in film content made society more conservative.
+Areas more exposed to the decline in film progressiveness saw increased Republican support in presidential elections.